 A transcript of the full interview can be found at this link.

 This exclusive interview is part of FIRE’s campaign to defend comedy and free speech on campus.
-To support this campaign and to learn more about the soon-to-be-released, FIRE-supported documentary Can We Take a Joke?, visit thefire.org/comedy.
+To support this campaign and to learn more about the soon-to-be-released, FIRE-supported documentary Can We Take a Joke?, visit thefire.org/can-we-take-a-joke-new/.